 Costa de Caparica

-At 30 kilometers long, it is the greatest European beach, loved by Portuguese tourists but not well known by foreign travelers; it’s an ideal destination if you want to surf or party until the early morning hours.
+At 30 kilometers long, it is the most incredible European beach, loved by Portuguese tourists but not well known by foreign travelers; it’s an ideal destination if you want to surf or party until the early morning hours.

 But if you want something quiet, it is equally excellent.
 After a long day of tanning, swimming, or drinking some ginjinha (traditional liquor from Lisbon), going to dinner and eating some delicious local cod would be the cherry on top at the end of the day.